crcn/mesh.js/README.md

 #### Motivation

-This library was originally created to handle complex data flows, and unify how application comminicate internally and externally.
+This library was originally created to handle complex data flows, and unify how applications communicate internally and externally.
 It also serves as a _single_ channel for _all_ communication which makes it more easy to control & reason about how your application is passing around data asynchronously.

 Mesh provides a set of higher order functions that you can use to build your data flows out.
 Here's an example of that: